ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 Looks a bit cleaner this way IMO.
 Now there isn't any potential confusion about the difference between accessing and declaration since the array type specifier is tied to the type, and not the variable name.

-The one thing I don't love, it the declaration for `ptrs`.
+The one thing I don't love, is the declaration for `ptrs`.

 It almost looks like we are multiplying `i32` and `[5]`.
 This doesn't quite make sense but I could see people assuming that this is some sort of array expansion technique.
 Sort of like how Python can do: